moldham74/AussieCAS/index.md

 The website is updated regularly with new articles that I find and post on either my <a href="https://www.linkedin.com/in/oldhamma" target="blank">Linkedin</a> or <a href="https://twitter.com/maoldham74" target="blank">Twitter</a> sites.
 You may even wish to email me at oldhamma@gmail.com.

-## What you will find on my wesbite
+## What you will find on my website
 * **[_About me_](https://moldham74.github.io/AussieCAS/about.html)**: This page provides more details about me, including my academic and work background.
 I also provide a further explanation about what I am currently studying and why.

 * **_Research interests_**